 The Tower of London is a historic castle located next to the River Thames in central London.
 The biggest draw to visiting the castle is to see the Crown of Jewels.
 Thankfully, they put moving walkways next to the display to avoid people crowding around.
 I went through twice to get a glimpse of the magnificent gems on both sides.

-The Tower of London is beside the Tower Bridge, another famous London landmark.
-With the London Pass we were able to go up inside the Tower Bridge and walk along the glass floors that give you a bird’s eye view of the River Thames below.
+The Tower of London is beside Tower Bridge, another famous London landmark.
+With the London Pass, we were able to go up inside the Tower Bridge and walk over the glass floors that give you a bird’s eye view of the River Thames below.
 The pass also lets you into the Steam Engine Rooms that feature the bridge’s original coal burners and steam engines that once powered the raising of the Tower Bridge.

-Later in our trip we took a hop on/off river cruise down the famous River Thames.
-We didn’t utilize the hop off feature since it was one of the last boats of the day, instead we opted to ride all the way to Greenwich from Westminster and check out the sights.
+Later in our trip, we took a hop-on/off river cruise down the famous River Thames.
+We didn’t utilize the hop-off feature since it was one of the last boats of the day, instead, we opted to ride all the way to Greenwich from Westminster and check out the sights.
 We were lucky enough to catch the Tower Bridge opening, something that has become a rare sight to see.
-The bridge used to open on average 17 time per day during its opening year back in 1894 but now it only opens on average 2 times per day.
+The bridge used to open on average 17 times per day during its opening year back in 1894 but now it only opens on average 2 times per day.

 National History Museum

 This museum was right up my husband’s alley as it had tons of rocks and minerals to see.
-I was happy to find a little shout out to our homeland in one of the exhibits, as some rare mineral cluster came from Minot, Maine.
+I was happy to find a little shout-out to our homeland in one of the exhibits, as some rare mineral clusters came from Minot, Maine.
 We didn’t look through the whole museum as it’s very large and we had limited time, but I can say the rock and dinosaur section is pretty cool!

 5 Tips for Your London Trip

 It always seems as if you get the hang of things on your last day.
 Here are some tips I would like to share with you in the event that you also decide to cross the pond.

 Tip #1: The London Pass